dmbarbour/wikilon/docs/ABCRT.md

 Shared objects work best for binaries, where I won't be destructively observing them.
 This includes texts and compact bytecode modeled as binaries.
 Potentially JIT code, which might need special attention.

-Context-local shared objects could simplify a lot of problems related to memory management, i.e. because I won't need external buffering just to get most of the advantages.
-The cost is that it may complicate GC vs. copy vs. move.
-I'll generally need different logics to squeeze the most performance from each case.

-If I use reference counts in context of a compacting collector and multiple threads, I don't need to keep them exact.
-I can correct reference counts as needed.
+Context-local shared objects should simplify some problems related to memory and quota management.
+This does complicate code by requiring different logics for most efficient 'local copy' vs. 'remote copy'.
+For now, I'll just drop the remote copy feature.

 ### Fast Deep Copy

 With linear objects, much performance comes from having unique references I'm free to destructively manipulate.
 Unfortunately, assuming parallelism, I lose exclusive access to a per-context scratch space that is guaranteed to be large enough to serve as a stack for deep copies.
 And I'd rather avoid synchronization on the scratch space (e.g. use of a mutex).

-Ideally, I would like to deep-copy with O(1) space.
+Ideally, I want an efficient deep-copy with O(1) space.

-This is feasible if I ensure sufficient space within the tree structure to perform the traversal.
 The Morris algorithm could be adapted.
-I need a single list `null` value, at least for deep list objects.
-That *does* seem a viable feature: a smarter `cons` operation that handles expansion of compact singletons.
-The Morris algorithm performs big iteration operations down a RHS, which might also serve as a convenient moment for performing deep copy of a list spine.

-If this doesn't work out, I can accept a less than ideal solution.

-And there are some possibilities like *latent* deep copies with shared objects.
-However, I'd prefer to avoid that as an implicit feature.
+This would require that all lists are predictably terminated by the same value, i.e. the equivalent of a `null`, such that I don't need to remember that value in particular.
+This seems viable, even in context of singleton lists (so long as said singleton lists aren't at the end of a normal list chain).

 ## Representations